ai-cfia/nachet-backend/docs/nachet-feedback-documentation.md

 ## Prerequisites

 - The user must be signed in and have an Azure Storage Container
-- The backend needs to have a connection with the datastore
+- The backend needs to have a connection to the datastore
 - The user can do an inference request

 ## Solution

-The analyst selects the box for which he or she wishes to give feedback, and then fills in a form containing a series of information about its correction.
+The analyst selects the box for which he or she wishes to give feedback, and then fills in a form containing information about its correction.
 The frontend adapts this information and sends it to the backend, then, according to each case of feedback, the datastore updates the inference and the object.